MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.ChangeNotifications/Remove-MgSubscription.md

 ## SYNOPSIS
 Delete a subscription.
 For the list of resources that support subscribing to change notifications, see the table in the Permissions section.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaSubscription](/powershell/module/Microsoft.Graph.Beta.ChangeNotifications/Remove-MgBetaSubscription?view=graph-powershell-beta)

 ## SYNTAX